ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   for RIV, Trusted Computing Group specifications do encompass sleep and hibernate states.

-* Virtualization and Containerization:  These technologies are increasingly used in Network equipment, but are not considered in this revision of the document.
+* Virtualization and Containerization:  In a non-virtualized system, the host OS is responsible for measuring each Userland file or process, but that't the end of the chain of trust.
+For virtualized systems, the host OS must verify the hypervisor, which then manages its own chain of trust through the virtual machine.
+Virtualization and containerization technologies are increasingly used in Network equipment, but are not considered in this revision of the document.

-# Solution Outline
+# Solution Overview

 ## RIV Software Configuration Attestation using TPM